 Antennaria Pussytoes Attributes

-Cat lovers will swoon with delight over pussytoes flower.
+Cat lovers will swoon with delight over pussytoes flowers.
 Pussytoes ground cover is remarkably resistant to disease and pests, including deer and rabbits.
 It is also an attractor for pollinating insects and a host for the American Lady butterflies.
 Learn how to grow pussytoes plant for season after season of fool proof texture and greenery.

 - Wooly Pussytoes